GuildCrafts/core-vanilla-javascript/solo_study.md

 - [ ] Solve `/exercism/saddle-points`
 - [ ] Solve `/exercism/meetup`

+## Day 5: More challenges

+Today is going to be a tough one.
+These challenges are tricky, and will need you to be focussed 100% to make it through:

 - [ ] Solve `/exercism/run-length-encoding`
 - [ ] Solve `/exercism/crypto-square`
 - [ ] Solve `/exercism/pig-latin`